tardate/LittleCodingKata/python/chatgpt/README.md

     pip install -r requirements.txt

 To use the API, an API key is required from <https://platform.openai.com/settings/organization/api-keys>.
-Set the defautl environement variable for the following examples to work:
+Set the default environment variable for the following examples to work:

     export OPENAI_API_KEY='your-key'